Completo

-The completo (Spanish for "complete", "total") is a hot dog variation eaten in Chile, usually served with ingredients such as chopped tomatoes, avocados, mayonnaise, sauerkraut, salsa Americana, ají pepper and green sauce.
+The completo (Spanish for "complete", "total"; in the sense of "the works") is a hot dog variation eaten in Chile, usually served with ingredients such as chopped tomatoes, avocados, mayonnaise, sauerkraut, ketchup, pebre, mustard.
 It can be twice the size of an American hot dog.

 History

 Origins

 The dish was first made in the 1920s in the fuentes de soda (soda fountains) of central Santiago.
 The completo was brought to Chile by Eduardo Bahamondes who had recently travelled to the United States on business.
 It was there that he first saw the "hot dog" which he decided to bring back to his home country.
-Once back in Chile, he then opened a restaurant in Santiago's historic centre called Quick Lunch Bahamondes where he began to introduce the Chilean people to the hot dog.
+Once back in Chile, he then opened a restaurant in Santiago's historic centre called Quick Lunch Bahamondes in the Portal Fernandez Concha where he began to introduce the Chilean people to the hot dog.
+As people didn't like the original preparation, he added other ingredients such as tomato and avocado, which eventually became accepted by the public.

 Recipe

 Ingredients

 Most completos contain some or all of the following ingredients: